 If your decision on where to stay in Venice leads you near the Pizza San Marco area the Scala Contarini del Bovolo will be closer for you, but not necessarily easy to find.
 Map in hand I wove through the tiny back streets of the San Marco area.
 Twisting and turning, I wound up in the wrong campo and had to backtrack.
 Finally I found the correct turn and Campo Manin, and then the turn into a small courtyard where the only thing of note is the Palazzo Contarini del Bovolo.

 To find it yourself, see the Google Map at the end of this piece.

 The History of Scala Contarini del Bovolo:

-But the views as you ascend the steps are an beautiful bonus that just gets better the higher you go.
+The views as you ascend the steps are a beautiful bonus that just gets better the higher you go.
 As you progress, there are the flowered windows, and then the tiled rooftops.
 At the top, a view across the whole of the San Marco area, with the domes of St. Marks Cathedral and the Campanile in the distance.

 It’s worth the 5 story climb for this:

 Check out the website of the Scala Contarini Del Bovolo for more information.

 Click on this Map to Scala Contarini del Bovolo to navigate the Google Map: